pdtechwriter/probable-palm-tree/README.md

+# Some change

-# Authorizing a personal access token for use with SAML single sign-on
+## Authorizing a personal access token for use with SAML single sign-on

 To use a personal access token with an organization that uses SAML single sign-on (SSO), you must first authorize the token.